faFacundoAguilar/POMODORO/README.md

 3. Click "Reset" to restart the timer and set it back to 25 minutes.

 ## Style
-The timer features a minimalist design with a stylish font and vibrant button colors.
-The background image adds a touch of elegance to the overall appearance.
+The timer features a minimalist design with a stylish font and vibrant button colors.The background image adds contrast to the overall look.
 ## Tecnologías
 - HTML
 - CSS